Data Formats

 TOON Syntax Fundamentals

-1. Objects with Indentation
+Objects Using Indentation

 {